 - Tapestry needle

-Gauge – is not super important as long as you measure your starting row and make sure it is the right length and a multiple of 2.
+Gauge: is not important as long as your starting chain or foundation row is the right length – info on stitch multiple in pattern notes.

 - dc–double crochet